Amsterdam/GOB-Documentation/docs/security.md

 Users authenticate with Keycloak rather than individual applications.
 This means that GOB doesn't have to deal with login forms, authenticating users, and storing users.

+## Fernet (symmetric encryption) library

+The encryption library that is used within GOB is fernet.

+Fernet guarantees that a message encrypted using it cannot be manipulated or read without the key.

+Fernet is an implementation of symmetric (also known as “secret key”) authenticated cryptography.

+Fernet also has support for implementing key rotation via MultiFernet.

+Fernet uses 128-bit AES in CBC mode and PKCS7 padding, with HMAC using SHA256 for authentication.

 ## Logic

 The main implementation of the security measures is within GOB-Core.

 Data is secured during import and exposed by the API.
 These GOB modules use the logic that is implemented by GOB Core to protect sensitive data.

+Other modules do not need and do not have any knowledge about security.
+For these modules a secure attribute is an attribute as all the others.
+Only from the type it can be derived if an attribute is secured.

 ### Importing (GOB Import)